 - Did you feel the event was a good use of your time?

-- Overall, would you say the training was a success?
+- Overall, was the training a success?

 - Did the trainer cater for your learning style?